tgirke/rcf/pages/manuals/manuals_linux-cluster_queue.md

 ## Backfill
 Some small jobs may start before yours, only if they can complete before yours starts and thus not negatively affecting your start time.

+## Priority Partition
+Some groups on our system have purchased additional hardware.
+These nodes will not be affected by the fairshare score.
+This is because jobs submitted to the group's partition will be evaluated first before any other jobs that have been submitted to those nodes from a different partition.